'Vigilantes' attack wrong man in search for missing Bonney Lake teen, police say

 Fitzpatrick has been arrested and charged with raping Christopherson as well as selling her for sex with other men.

-Detectives in Grays Harbor County said Wednesday they want to know where Christopherson was in 2009 when Lindsey Baum was kidnapped.
+Detectives in Grays Harbor County said Wednesday they want to know where Fitzpatrick was in 2009 when Lindsey Baum was kidnapped.

-Her remains were identified earlier this month after being found in Central Washington last fall.

 Until she’s found, police and Christopherson’s friends and family are remaining hopeful she’s alright.